Demos

 Alignment catches all three drift signals.

 A second agent inspects completed work against the artifacts that govern it.
-Two blocking findings (missing revocation enforcement, missing test), one warning (token leak in error log), filed as tracker issues.
+Two blocking findings (missing revocation enforcement, missing test), one warning (token leak in error log), filed as runtime work.

-The hand-off to the runtime.
-DDx selects the bead, FZO routes to the right model + harness, work runs in a worktree, acceptance gates fire, a different model does a cross-review, evidence appends, the bead closes.
+The runtime handoff.
+DDx selects the bead, routes to the configured harness, work runs in a worktree, acceptance gates fire, review runs, evidence appends, and the bead closes.
+HELIX stays offstage; its job was the artifacts.

 Rebuilding the casts locally